Smart pointer: Unique pointers

-A unique_ptr is a container for a raw pointer, which the unique_ptr is said to own.
-A unique_ptr explicitly prevents copying of its contained pointer (as would happen with normal assignment), but the std::move function can be used to transfer ownership of the contained pointer to another unique_ptr.
-A unique_ptr cannot be copied because its copy constructor and assignment operators are explicitly deleted.
+A std::unique_ptr is a container for a raw pointer, which the std::unique_ptr is said to own.
+A std::unique_ptr explicitly prevents copying of its contained pointer (as would happen with normal assignment), but the std::move function can be used to transfer ownership of the contained pointer to another std::unique_ptr.
+A std::unique_ptr cannot be copied because its copy constructor and assignment operators are explicitly deleted.